Use this to search the site! Just type your request in the blank and click!

 4. In a large, heatproof bowl, whisk together the eggs, egg yolks, sugar, and salt.
 Set the

-Continue whisking the mixture for 3 to 4 minutes or until the sugar crystals have dissolved
+water.
+Continue whisking the mixture for 3 to 4 minutes or until the sugar crystals have

 5. Using a hand-held electric mixer set at medium-high speed, beat the mixture for 5 to

-ribbon when the beaters are lifted.
+thick ribbon when the beaters are lifted.
 Beat in the vanilla.
-Sift one fourth of the flour over
+Sift one fourth of the flour

-the batter and fold it in briskly but gently.
-Fold in the remaining flour in three additions.
+over the batter and fold it in briskly but gently.
+Fold in the remaining flour in three

-long, serrated knife, trim ¼ inch off all four edges of the cake.
-Carefully invert the cake
+With a long, serrated knife, trim ¼ inch off all four edges of the cake.
+Carefully invert

-the sponge cake into four equal strips with the long serrated knife.
-Wrap the three cardboard
+cut the sponge cake into four equal strips with the long serrated knife.
+Wrap the three

 Assemble the cake: